 (b) When you make a payment, we will retain your payment details (in Stripe) up to the certification of the payment and the completion of the relevant administrative-accounting formalities regarding your right of withdrawal and the terms applied for the disputing of the payment;

-(c) When you provide us with personal data in order to use the services of www.the-restory.com such as marketing communications subscription, we will keep your data for this purpose until the termination of the service or until you cancel your subscription to the service;
+(c) When you provide us with personal data in order to use our services and/or receive our marketing communications, we will keep your data for this purpose until the termination of the service or until you opt-out of marketing;

 (d) When you give us your consent to send you marketing communications, you can withdraw your consent at any time.
-We will consider your consent to be current for five years from your last interaction with any email that we send you, with our App or with www.the-restory.com In any case, we will reduce the number of marketing contacts after eighteen months if you don’t interact with us;
+We will consider your consent to be current for five years from your last interaction with any email that we send you.
+In any case, we will reduce the number of marketing contacts after eighteen months if you don’t interact with us;

-(e) When we use your personal data and browsing history to analyse your behaviour in order to customise the website and to show you personalised offers, we will keep the data for analytical purposes until you ask us to delete it;
+(e) When we use your personal data and browsing history to analyse your behaviour in order to customise the Site and to show you personalised offers.

-6.2 When we use personal data for market research and satisfaction surveys, we will keep the data until you ask us to stop.
+7.2 When we use personal data for market research and satisfaction surveys, we will keep the data for five years.

-6.3 When you contact our Client Service team, we will keep any additional personal data you provide that is specific to your enquiry for as long as you remain an active customer of www.the-restory.com
+7.3 When you contact our Client Service team, we will keep any additional personal data you provide that is specific to your enquiry for as long as you remain an active customer of ours.

-7.1 You have the right to request a copy of the data that we hold about you.
-A small fee may be applied.
+8.1 You have the right to request a copy of the data that we hold about you (commonly known as a "data subject access request").

 give you a description of it